Martin Zikl

-Martin Zikl (born 13 June 1999) is a Czech footballer who currently plays as a forward for FC Zbrojovka Brno.
+Martin Zikl (born 13 June 1999) is a Czech footballer who currently plays as a forward for SK Líšeň.

 Club career

 FC Zbrojovka Brno

 He made his professional debut for Zbrojovka Brno in the home match against Teplice on 18 November 2017, which ended in a win 1–0.
 Zikl scored his first Zbrojovka goal in the home game against Zlín on 2 December 2017 that ended in a draw 1–1.